 Balance is critical.
 Each teacher has to decide for his or her own styles, purposes, and curriculums what stylistic elements will work best.
 For instance, one of my coworkers is minimalistic.
 She has a few quotes hanging above her white boards, a well-decorated bulletin board that features school events, and a lamp sitting on a pile of books that adds just the perfect homey touch.
 Me, on the other hand…I like bold, bright colors, posters that feature information students need to know for class, and student-created artwork.
 There’s no one “right” approach.

-Finding the perfect decorations for your room is a process of trial and error.
+Finding the perfect classroom decor is a process of trial and error.
 Before settling on your final choices, you might want to consider:

 - time (How much time do you have to devote to creating decor?)